timescale/docs/getting-started/services.md

 ## Create your first service

 Create a service to use for the tasks in this guide.
-You can use the default values.
+A service in Timescale is a cloud instance which contains your database.
+You can use the default values when you create your service, which sets up a single database, named `tsdb`.

 <Collapsible heading="Creating your first service" defaultExpanded={false} headingLevel={3}>